MICHIGAN COINS FOR

 CANDY COMPANY Pentwater,

-Michigan Complete set of 4 pressed on uncirculated pre-1982 copper
+set of 4 pressed on uncirculated pre-1982 copper cents.
+Designs: Pentwater beachfront; Pentwater

-Pentwater Popcorn logo; Cosmic Candy Co. logo; robot holding giant lollipop #MI98 - $4.99 |
+Popcorn logo; Cosmic Candy Co. logo; robot holding giant lollipop #MI98 - $4.99 |

 SLOANEY’S Ludington,

-Michigan Complete set of 4 pressed on uncirculated pre-1982 copper
+set of 4 pressed on uncirculated pre-1982 copper cents.
+This is a rare location that has two

-has two lighthouse coins.
-Designs: Ludington State Park/Big Sable lighthouse; Ludington/North
+Ludington State Park/Big Sable lighthouse; Ludington/North Pierhead

-Park/Beach House.
-All have unique
+House.
+All have unique backstamps

-to match the 4 different designs.
-They
+the 4 different designs.
+They are

-are shown in the bottom part of the photo – you will receive 4 coins.
-All of these coins roll short, cutting off part of the
+shown in the bottom part of the photo – you will receive 4 coins.
+All

-designs. #MI99 - $3.99 |
+of these coins roll short, cutting off part of the designs. #MI99 - $3.99 |

-THE TAFFY BARREL Charlevoix, Michigan Set of 4 designs: All are
+THE TAFFY BARREL Charlevoix, Michigan Set of 4 designs: All are inscribed

-shown in the photo.
-All these sets were pressed on cleaned
+retired.
+All these sets were

 |||||